 There are also instances where a "Hotel Collect" reservation doesn't have a valid card.
 A feature with Expedia allows guests to book last-minute reservations without a credit card.
 The reservation in Expedia Partner Central will alert you if this is the case.
 See the below image.
-Please reach out to Expedia if you would like to opt-out of this program.
+Please reach out to Expedia if you would like to opt out of this program.

 When an Expedia Hotel Collect reservation is made, Expedia does not verify the credit card.
 Rather, Expedia checks whether or not it appears to be a credit card number.
 Then Expedia sends the reservation information to ThinkReservations and it is created in your account.
 It is not until the reservation is confirmed and brought through the ThinkReservations Channel Manager that the credit card information is sent to your processor to validate the card and if applicable, charge the deposit.
 If your payment processor finds that the card is not valid, or if the charge is declined, the following will occur automatically:

 ThinkReservations sends you an email stating this Expedia reservation came through with an invalid card.

 You have some options in these cases: